Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 #> [1] 37
 ```

 These are the basic tools that you will use for everything we are going to do going forward.
-There are also tradeoffs that you will nned to contemplate.
+As I said, there are tradeoffs that you will need to contemplate.
 Speed and readability are important considerations.
 Ultimately, you can use whatever you feel most comfortable with.

 The following sections will demonstrate the functions used to build some of the data sets that you will find in this book.
 We won't go into full detail with every data set.
 Full documentation on them can be found in the help section of the FOSBAAS package.
 Additionally, we did something a little strange on this first function, we feed it other helper functions.
 One of the helper functions requires the use of a function as well.
 We won't do this on the other data sets, but it is an important feature of R to understand.
 Everything you _do_ in R can be based on a function, and you can use them in a similar way to _methods_ in other languages.